 April’s headlines were dominated by the surge in India’s COVID cases.
 A rally in the performance of commodities (CRB Commodity Index up 5.01% in April) and a USD2 trillion US infrastructure stimulus spurred on global financial markets.
 Commodities were driven by limited supply at a time where global demand has begun to pick up again due to economies reducing restrictions.
 Global markets were therefore beneficiaries of the global risk-on sentiment witnessed in April.

 Strong markets continued from March with risky assets continuing to rise.
 Financial markets were again mixed during the month of April with the S&P 500 +5.2% which followed on from the decent performance in March (+4.2% USD).
 Emerging market performance was positive in April and the MSCI EM climbed +2.4% USD.
 The Shanghai SE Composite also up during April +1.3% USD.

 African markets were positive during April.
 The MSCI EFM Africa ex-SA NTR index climbed +4% USD for the month.
 Nigeria +1.4% USD and Kenya +8.4% USD showed improved performance after recent weakness, while Egypt -0.8% USD continued to be under some pressure.
 We continue to believe that the weakness in Egypt is because of a pre-Ramadan sell-off.
 A notable performer was Ghana +15.5% USD which is benefitting from strong foreign flows.

 The Adventis Africa Equity Fund +4.87% USD was up for the month and underperformed it’s benchmark by 13bps over April.
 The strategy has outperformed its benchmark since inception (Dec 2014) by 2.3% p.a.

-Focus on Impact Investing
+Focus on ESG and Impact Investing

-Strategy Offering Value and Growth
+Fund Offering Value and Growth